maxchoate3/Max_Choate/README.md

 Growing up in a family of entrepreneurs, the entrepreneurial mindset is ingrained in me.
 My fascination with technology has been a constant, and over the years, I've channeled this passion into various projects and roles spanning website design, product management, and beyond.

-Through these diverse experiences, I've recognized that I am a builder.
+Through these experiences, I've recognized that I am a builder.
 I am deeply passionate about working across a spectrum of disciplines to plan, develop, and enhance customer-centric technology products and services.

 ---